ThinkLoveShare/sources/content/hacking/rce_on_spip_and_root_me.en.md

 1. Start the env, launch burp, chromium (with foxy proxy)
 1. Navigate on Spip, click on buttons, submit forms, access pages, ...
 1. From burp, extract every visited url with their parameters
-1. Run Crawlz, be as exhaustive as possible (catch even false positives and broken urls)
+1. Run Crawlz, be as exhaustive as possible (keep even false positives and broken urls)
 1. Triage the urls, remove the odd ones
 1. Add some magic here `¯\_(ツ)_/¯`
 1. Run Sulfateuse, (a bit like a custom burp intruder)